Claudia Tisamenis: Life

 According to the French historian Christian Settipani, Tisamenis was born about 100 in an unknown place in Greece.
 She spent her childhood travelling between Greece and Italy.
-Modern historians have argued that Tisamenis could have married a Greek aristocrat in Sparta from the Achaea Province.
+Other modern historians have argued that Tisamenis could have married a Greek aristocrat in Sparta from the Achaea Province.
 The name of Tisamenis has been found as a testamentary disposition on an erection of a family statue-group in her marital home-city.
 According to Settipani, Tisamenis married an unnamed Roman Aristocrat, by whom she had a daughter called Claudia (b. ca 120), who might have been the grandmother of Roman Emperor Gordian I.